Law Office of Michelle Ball Big 5 Offenses,Discipline,Ed 48900s Continuation School After Expulsion? Is It Mandatory?

 Life is not over due to expulsion- students are still entitled to an education

 A student who is expelled under one of the Big 5 offenses, or any of the other bases for expulsion, is still entitled to an education.
-The expulsion order must provide the student with a new school they may attend.
-However, technically, the student may not attend a “regular” (aka comprehensive) school in the school district from which the student was expelled.
+The expulsion order legally must provide the student with a new school they can attend, even if they were expelled.

-Per California Education Code 48915(d), a student who is expelled shall be referred to a program of study which meets the following conditions:
+Per California Education Code 48915, a student who is expelled under sections (b),(c) or (e) shall be referred to a program of study which meets the following conditions:

 (1) Is appropriately prepared to accommodate pupils who exhibit discipline problems.